 SoupAddict is bit of a chocolate snob.
 It’s true.
+Especially when it comes to chocolate pies.

 But she’s also a chocolate opportunist.
 So while she might bake with only Valrhona or Callebaut or E. Guittard chocolate, she would never look a gift Ghirardelli chocolate chip cookie horse in the mouth.